BerringDC/BDC_qc/README.md

 <br>

-#### Impossible speed test (MOBILE GEAR)
+#### Impossible speed test

-This test controls whether there are no erroneous locations provided.
+This test is only applied to profiles coming from mobile gear.
+It controls whether there are no erroneous locations provided.
 The speed of the vessels are generated given the positions and times of the vessel.
 Vessel speed is expected not to exceed 3 ms−1.
 Otherwise, it means either the positions or times are bad data, or a vessel is sailing full speed rather than fishing.

 This test is helpful for determining if there is an error in merging the sensor and GPS data, often due to setting a sensor to a time zone other than UTC.
+Action: Values that fail the test should be flagged as bad data (4).

 | **Flags** | **Description** |
 | :---: | :---: |